 Stalk the mentors

-When the blog hop rolls around in late August, take time to read the wishlists and pick out the mentors who best fit what you’re pitching.
+When the blog hop rolls around next week, take time to read the wishlists and pick out the mentors who best fit what you’re pitching.
 Go ahead and reach out on Twitter.
-Beware of any wish lists you uncover if you start stalking early — this year’s won’t be up until the end of August.
+Beware of any wish lists you uncover if you start stalking early — this year’s will be posted on 9/11.
 Anything you find now is likely from last year.

 You’ll get into Pitch Wars what you put into it.